 Fair bit of code.
 This is a typical producer-consumer thing.
 Two threads producing lines of output

-) and pushing them into a queue.
+(one each from stdout and stderr) and pushing them into a queue.
 One thread watching the queue

 and printing the lines until the process itself finishes.